2018 Volkswagen Atlas first drive: Super-sized

 MORE: Full pricing details for the 2018 Volkswagen Atlas

 Likely worth the money is the $1,800 optional 276-horsepower 3.6-liter V-6 engine.
-We’ve not yet driven the standard 2.0-liter, 235-hp 4-cylinder, but that’s not a lot of power to motivate a vehicle that approaches 4,500 pounds—and the 4-cylinder is curiously only available with front-wheel drive.
+We’ve not yet driven the standard turbocharged 2.0-liter, 235-hp 4-cylinder, but that’s not a lot of power to motivate a vehicle that approaches 4,500 pounds—and the 4-cylinder is curiously only available with front-wheel drive.
 You won’t see one on a dealer lot outside of the sun belt unless someone ticked the wrong boxes when placing their order.

-The V-6 delivers reasonable acceleration and mates well to an 8-speed automatic to send power either to the front or all four wheels with the $1,800 all-wheel drive system.
+The V-6 delivers reasonable acceleration and mates well to an 8-speed automatic to send power either to the front or all four wheels with the $1,800 all-wheel-drive system.
 Underneath, the Atlas shares some underpinnings with the VW Golf—but it’s substantially larger.
 At almost 200 inches from head-to-stern, it’s one of the biggest of its ilk.

 Email This Page